The Debt Collector (1999 film): Plot

-The film opens in late 1970s Edinburgh; Nicky Dryden (Billy Connolly) is arrested by Gary Keltie (Ken Stott) for his part in enforcing the collection of money owed to a loan shark.
+In late 1970s Edinburgh, Nicky Dryden is arrested by Gary Keltie for enforcing the collection of money owed to a loan shark.

-Soon the film moves into the present time.
-Dryden has left prison and changed his ways.
-He is now a feted sculptor married to journalist Val Dryden (Francesca Annis) displaying his first show.
+In the present day, Dryden has left prison and changed his ways.
+He is now a feted sculptor displaying his first show and married to journalist Val.
 The show is interrupted by Keltie who is disgusted by Dryden's new-found respectability, and claims that he hasn't paid his debt to society.
-Dryden wishes to move on from his past crimes, but Keltie is determined not to let him forget his past.
+Dryden wants to move on from his past crimes, but Keltie is determined not to let him forget his past.
 Val is disturbed when Dryden confesses to her that his "policy" (modus operandi) during his criminal days was to intimidate debtors by assaulting their close relatives.

-At the same time a young wannabe gangster Flipper (Iain Robertson) is obsessed by Dryden's dark past and wishes to emulate him.
-He takes part in low level crime, which escalates in a murder of a security guard at a swimming pool (played by Ford Kiernan).
+Young wannabe gangster Flipper is obsessed by Dryden's dark past and wishes to emulate him.
+His low level crimes escalate to the murder of a security guard at a swimming pool.

-Keltie continues to harass Dryden and his family, including disrupting a family wedding.
+Keltie harasses Dryden and his family, including disrupting a family wedding.
 When Dryden's stepson is murdered and Keltie shows up at the funeral, Dryden seeks revenge.
-He contacts one of his old underworld colleagues who arranges for Flipper to attack Keltie.
-Flipper, however, imitates Dryden's "policy" by viciously attacking Keltie's elderly mother (played by Annette Crosbie).
-Flipper makes contact with Dryden and boasts about his crime to Dryden.
-Disgusted by the attack on an old woman, Dryden himself brutally attacks Flipper, killing him in the end.
+He contacts an old underworld colleagues who arranges for Flipper to attack Keltie.
+Flipper, however, imitates Dryden's "policy" by attacking Keltie's elderly mother, and boasts about it to Dryden.
+Disgusted, Dryden attacks Flipper, killing him.

-Extremely distraught over the attack upon his mother, Keltie breaks into Dryden's home to attack Dryden.
-Dryden is however at the Edinburgh Tattoo at the time, and Keltie instead takes his vengeance on Dryden by raping his wife.
+Keltie breaks into Dryden's home to attack Dryden, but Dryden is at the Edinburgh Tattoo, and Keltie instead rapes Val.

-Keltie eventually meets up with Dryden, and in a fight outside Edinburgh Castle ends up being killed by Dryden.
+Keltie and Dryden eventually meet, and in a fight outside Edinburgh Castle Dryden kills Keltie.

-The film ends with Dryden being acquitted of the murder of Keltie, but he is a broken man, disabled by the attack, his marriage has broken up and he is once again estranged from polite society.
-Finally, Keltie's mother is placed in a nursing home to reflect on the loss she has endured.
+Dryden is acquitted of the murder of Keltie, but he is a broken man, disabled in the fight, his marriage ended, and he is once again estranged from society.
+Keltie's mother is placed in a nursing home.